Guysteeleperkins/mojoyoga/README.md

 **AllAuth**

 Django AllAuth is an installable framework that takes care of the user registration and authentication process.
-Authentication was needed to determine when a user was registered or unregistered and it controlled what content was accessible on FreeFido.
+Authentication was needed to determine when a user was registered or unregistered and it controlled what content was accessible on MojoYoga.
 The setup of AllAuth included:

 - installing it to my workspace dependencies
 - adding it to my INSTALLED_APPS in my settings.py